Hi there and happy new year!

 As an example –

 Most of the people I speak with it is getting a healthy meal on the table each night for dinner.
 All of my clients understand that cooking a meal at home and eating more vegetables would lead to healthier lives.
 The majority of my clients want to eat more vegetables and sit down to a meal at home.
 So if they know it’s better and they want to do it, what’s getting in the way of it happening?
 It’s likely the habits and current priorities that are completely subconscious!
 We all have them.
 Maybe it’s the habit of working until 7, sitting in traffic until 8, and being too exhausted to cook.
 Or it could be that you are running around picking up carpools and dropping kids off at practices during dinner time.
 Have you created a habit of meeting up with friends after work and enjoying appetizers?
 These can disrupt our schedule occasionally, but when they become habit, they can be the barrier to cooking and enjoying dinner at home.
 How do we end this cycle?

 The key is to create another habit that overrides the barriers.

 Chop all your veggies on Sunday for quick prep during the week.
 Make extra servings of a meal so that you can enjoy it as easy leftovers.
 Pack a dinner if you know you’re going to be working extra late or driving around.
 Eat a healthy snack before happy hour so that you aren’t hungry for the appetizers and can wait to enjoy dinner at home.

 Set yourself up with success with little daily habits that will lead to your goal.

 Here are a few resources and tools that may help with habit building.

 - Sign up for Executive Dining’s weekly email by emailing email@example.com

 - Utilize online resources such as meal prep sheets and habit trackers

-- Want some advice choosing habits to work on for a particular goal or want to discuss habit building?
+- Seek assistance.
 Schedule to meet with me – Trish – at firstname.lastname@example.org